 mydomain.com/abc/APPNAME#Filter-dsSaker%3D%26page%3D0.
 If no article name

-is supplied is will use the StartUp article is used instead.
+is supplied, it will use the StartUp article instead.

 template for that article.
 In the template, the razor expression